tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Callback/callback.md

 ## Overview

-The Callback provides functionality for FiveM resources.
+The Callback library provides a robust client-server communication system with support for promises, callbacks, and resource-specific cleanup.
+It handles bi-directional communication between client and server with automatic timeout and error handling.

 ## Register (Client)